 15 Acoustic Solutions for Classrooms

 Even if you don’t have any small half-clones (i.e., children) eating all your food and taking over your home, you’ve probably been around long enough to know that children are not typically creatures of quiet.
-They are loud.
+They’re loud.
 They scream.
 They laugh.
 They clang and bang and buzz.
 From running their mouths to running circles around tired but patient caretakers, these tiny humans can alone create a cacophony that causes adults to seek silence.
 Add in the ambient noise of other people, appliances, electronics, traffic, etc., and children find themselves at the center of a day filled with sounds.

 These sounds often become noise, which is defined as any unpleasant or unwanted sound, and as much as noise can simply be a nuisance, it can actually have detrimental effects on a child’s physical and psychological health — including learning and behavior.
 Young children in particular are susceptible not only to auditory damage from noisy environments but non-auditory damage as well.